Skip to main content

 Yes, mindfulness lowers blood pressure.
 Multiple meta-analyses and randomized trials show average reductions of 5 to 10 mmHg in systolic blood pressure with consistent practice, similar to the effect of a single blood pressure medication for mild hypertension.
 The effect is strongest in people who practice for at least 8 weeks and combine mindfulness with other lifestyle changes.

 Mindfulness benefits show up on different timelines.
 Acute effects (lower heart rate, calmer mood) can show up within a single session.
 Measurable changes in HRV, cortisol patterns, and stress reactivity typically appear within 4 to 8 weeks of consistent practice.
 Brain structure changes (visible on MRI) take 8 weeks or more.
-Most clinical programs run 8 weeks because that is when the data show consistent biological shifts.
+Most clinical programs run 8 weeks because that is when the data show consistent biological changes.

 Mindfulness is the broader skill of paying attention to the present moment without judgment.
-Meditation is one of the practices used to develop mindfulness, often involving sitting quietly with focus on the breath.
+Meditation is one of the practices used to develop mindfulness, often involving sitting still with focus on the breath.
 You can practice mindfulness while walking, eating, or washing dishes.
 Meditation is the gym; mindfulness is the strength you build there.

 Both apps are good, with different styles.
 Sam Harris's Waking Up app focuses on the neuroscience and philosophy of meditation, with no religious framing.
 Headspace and Calm have a more accessible, guided approach with shorter sessions.
 We often suggest Waking Up for analytical patients (engineers, executives) and Headspace for beginners who want easier on-ramps.

 Mindfulness does not replace therapy for clinical depression, anxiety disorders, PTSD, or trauma.
 It is a useful complement and can amplify the benefits of therapy, but it is not a substitute.
-For some patients, intensive mindfulness practice without proper support can actually surface difficult memories or emotions in unhelpful ways.
+For some patients, intensive mindfulness practice without proper support can surface difficult memories or emotions in unhelpful ways.
 If you have a significant mental health condition, work with both a therapist and (if interested) a mindfulness teacher.

 Deep-Dive Questions